ca-la/bin/README.md

 $ createdb cala-test
 ```

 After you create the tables you will need to migrate them.
-This can be done with
+When running the
+migration for the first time, `make build` should be run.
+To run the migration,
-the `bin/migrate-local` command outlined in the Migrations section.
+execute the `bin/migrate-local` command outlined in the Migrations section.

 You'll need several environment variables set to correctly run the API.
 These
 are available as a note named `CALA API .env file (development)` in the engineering